pdef/pdef-java/README.md

 assert human.equals(copy1);
 ```

-Messages support merging which deep copies fields from a source message to destination one:
+Messages support merging which deep copies set fields from a source message to destination one:
 ```
 Human human = new Human()
     .setId(1)